 Trouble breathing with activity

 Mitral valve prolapse is often present from birth.
-But in some people, it can develop later in life.
-In some cases, the condition is inherited (passed down from your parents).
+But some people can develop it later in life.
+In some cases, the condition is passed down from your parents (inherited).

-Most people with mitral valve prolapse have mild disease that is stable and doesn't need to be treated.
+Most people with mitral valve prolapse have mild disease that does not get worse.
+It doesn't need to be treated.
 But sometimes the valves get more stretched out over time and can cause symptoms.
-Medications can help relieve symptoms.
+Medicines can help relieve symptoms.
 Your doctor may ask you to come in from time to time for tests to check your heart valve and to be sure the problem hasn’t gotten worse.
 In severe cases, surgery to repair or replace the valve may be needed.